 FOR THE SIMPLE SYRUP

-1/3 cup of sugar, flavored or white
+1/3 cup of sugar, flavored or white1/3 cup of water

 *optional flavoring (flavored sugars, herbs or spices, 1-2 tsp extract, or up to 4 tablespoons of liqueur or fruit juice)